 Above: Ralph Lauren's industrial-style Ashcroft Sconce is $440 from Circa Lighting.

-Above: To avoid the over-shiny look, the key is to source unlacquered brass fixture, such as the hot-forged brass Lewis Double Coverplate from Rejuvenation; $24.
+Above: To avoid the over-shiny look, the key is to source unlacquered brass fixtures, such as the hot-forged brass Lewis Double Coverplate from Rejuvenation; $25.

-Above: Similar indigo-dyed cushions are available from Brooklyn-based textile artist and former Anthropologie designer Rebecca Atwood's; her handpainted Spots Pillow is $175 and her Grid Shibori Pillow is $200.
+Above: Similar indigo-dyed cushions are available from Brooklyn textile artist and former Anthropologie designer Rebecca Atwood; her hand-painted Spots Pillow is $200 and her Grid Shibori Pillow is $200.
 For more on Atwood, see Pattern Language: Textiles from a Native Cape Codder.